Wooden Synagogues of Poland

 Most fortunately, between the two World Wars, Professor Oskar Sosnowski of the Department of Architecture of the Polytechnic of Warsaw, and photographer and art historian Szymon Zajczyk directed architects and architect students to produce extensive documentation of these wooden structures through architectural drawings, replica paintings, and photographs.
 Recognizing the historical importance and artistic value of this architecture and fearing its impending destruction with the rise of anti-Semitism in Eastern Europe, this team compiled extensive data and produced architectural drawings, color and detail studies and photographs of many synagogues.
 Much of this project was destroyed during World War II but a substantial amount survived.
 Today the documentation is all that remain of the wooden synagogues of Poland.

-"Wooden Synagogues: A Lost World Revisited" addresses the common misconception of Polish Jewish communities that build wooden synagogues as blighted by poverty.
+The current exhibition addresses the common misconception of Polish Jewish communities that build wooden synagogues as blighted by poverty.
 The image of the impoverished shtetl is an appropriate 19th and 20th century description but these buildings are monuments of the 17th and 18th century, a time referred to by some scholars as "a golden age" of shtetl Jewish history.
-These wooden synagogues were built by cosmopolitan, relatively affluent communities who could afford the highest regional standards of construction and craftsmanship.
+These wooden synagogues were built by cosmopolitan, relatively affluent communities of people who could afford the highest regional standards of construction and craftsmanship.
 Conforming to the style of that period, wooden synagogues were an extraordinary architectural phenomenon, worthy of high artistic standing among the wooden architecture of Europe and the world.